 The electrical components of the vehicle are usually the main culprit behind inviting unwanted static to the stereo system.

 Other than that, continuous interruption in the sound due to static can be due to poor wiring connections or blown fuses at times.

 You’ve learned how to fix a blown fuse and you know how to check the wiring connections so that shouldn’t be a problem anymore!

 But apart from that, static can also be introduced into the car’s sound system if it is old or worn out.
 However, at times, this issue only occurs when you’re listening to the radio.

 - Firstly, you need to find the root cause behind the static.
 Check if it’s due to the electrical components or poor reception of the radio.

-- If not that, look for faulty wiring or blown fuses and fix them in case you find a problem.
+- If not, look for faulty wiring or blown fuses and fix them in case you find a problem.

 - Lastly, if the problem occurs only with the radio, then try adding an antenna booster to improve reception or check the radio ground wiring.